balfieri/aws/README.md

 git clone https://github.com/balfieri/aws
 export PATH=...

-[install AWS command-line tool:]
-[install aws-cli (search web for how to do this on your PC)] aws configure                           [configure your aws environment] [get AWS key and secret id credentials from your AWS console and type them in here]
+[install aws-cli (search web for how to do this on your PC)]

+[configure your AWS environment:] aws configure
+[get AWS key and secret id credentials from your AWS console and type them in here]
 region: us-east-1                       [or whatever suits you]